UwellaR/react-customer-success-tracker/README.md

 Prerequisites:

-Things needed to install the software and how to install them.
+Things needed to install the software and how to install them:

 Node.js